 ThriveSparrow is not a payroll system.
 It's not an HRIS.
 It doesn't manage compliance.

-What it does is solve the problem that most HR systems leave completely unaddressed: you have the operational layer running fine, but you don't actually know how your employees feel, how they're performing against goals, or whether your managers are having the conversations they should be.
+What it does is solve the problem that most HR software for small business leaves completely unaddressed: you have the operational layer running fine, but you don't actually know how your employees feel, how they're performing against goals, or whether your managers are having the conversations they should be.

-Best for: Small businesses that already have an HRIS or payroll system but want stronger employee engagement software, feedback, recognition, goals, and performance workflows in one place.
+Best for: Small businesses that already have an HRIS or payroll system but need stronger employee engagement software, performance management, recognition, feedback, and goal tracking all in one place, without replacing what's already working.

 What makes it different: